 - Educational Software - Interactive programs to study earthquakes on your personal or work computer.
 Programs are available for PC, Macs and mobile devices.

-- Lessons and Resources – Lessons and resources for standalone and integrated instruction, activities and poster are also available.
+- Lessons and Resources about Earthquakes and Plate Tectonics – Lessons and resources from IRIS for standalone and integrated instruction, and other educational activities.

 - Seismic Monitor – This is a real-time monitor of global earthquakes.